• 简体中文

 Different genes, one cell?

-First, there is the PCR handle, which will allow for amplification of the generated cDNA molecules at the end of the process, mainly for amplifying the signal by generating more copies.
+First, there is the PCR handle, which will allow for the amplification of the generated cDNA molecules at the end of the process, mainly for amplifying the signal by generating more copies.

 Second comes the barcoding sequence, which will be the same on each oligo from one bead, but different from one bead to another.
 All the sequences that contain a given barcode will then be associated to the same cell of origin.